rajhraval/My100DaysOfSwiftUI/Project 19 - SnowSeeker/Project19.md

 - Changing the views in response to size classes
 - Binding alert to optional strings
 - Letting users mark their favourites

+### Project 19 - SnowSeeker - Day 99 of 100DaysOfSwiftUI

+> To be ready to fail is to be prepared for success. - Jose Bergamin

+Today I completed the challenges:

+- Added Image Credits to the Photos
+- Loading and saving favorite resorts
+- Added sort and filter functionality

+Project 19 - Summary:

+In this project I learnt about:

+- Size Classes
+- SplitViews in iPad
+- Binding Alerts with optional values
+- Group Containers